RyoTune/tlumach-net/docs/articles/files-formats.md

 JSON parser does not support comments because JSON format does not include them, and .NET built-in parser doesn't support comments (Newtonsoft.Json package does, but we don't use it in Tlumach).

+JSON parser supports nested JSON objects that let you create groups of translation units.

 Tlumach loads only string properties.

 ### Arb

 Arb format does not support comments (same as JSON above).

+Arb parser supports nested JSON objects that let you create groups of translation units, **however** this is not standard for the Arb format itself, which does not support nested JSON objects.

 Tlumach loads only string properties.